mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 date: 2022-11-04 00:01
 hreflang: robert-greene-the-48-laws-of-power
 excerpt: >
     The book reveals the general mindset that makes people successful in life.
-And unfortunately, it often involves deception, exploitation and cruelty.
+Unfortunately, it often involves deception, exploitation and cruelty.
 But it's important to make it clear from the outset that knowledge of the tricks of power does not in itself have any morality!
 Using what you learn here for good is good; using it for bad is bad.
 Using it to defend against bad is, again, good.
 This is just information...
 ---

 If the title leaves the impression that we've taken a bit of a sharp turn, let me quickly reassure everyone that we're still following Ryan Holiday's recommendations.
 And while the "looking up to the mentor" aspect is definitely there, -- our friend Ryan worked for Robert Greene as a research assistant when he started out -- but the zillion copies sold and the ka-chillion positive reviews are probably no coincidence either.

 [The 48 Laws of Power](https://www.goodreads.com/book/show/1303.The_48_Laws_of_Power){:target="_blank"} reveals the general mindset that makes people successful in life.
-And unfortunately, it often involves deception, exploitation and cruelty.
+Unfortunately, it often involves deception, exploitation and cruelty.
 But it's important to make it clear from the outset that knowledge of the tricks of power does not in itself have any morality!
 Using what you learn here for good is good; using it for bad is bad.
 Using it to defend against bad is, again, good.
 This is just information...

 What I particularly liked about this book is that it doesn't string you along.
 All 48 rules are listed right at the beginning.
 And then, of course, there is a dedicated chapter for each rule with a lot of useful extra info.
-Structurally, they are (almost) all related.
-They contain:
+Structurally, they are (almost) all related, containing:

 - a "transgression" section, with examples and interpretations of how breaking the law sucks,
 - an "observance" section, with examples and interpretations of how it can benefit us if we obey it,